 I have to be honest though, my appointment to the Bench has not received universal approval.

-When the appoint of my colleague Christine Mendez and I was announced by the District Court social media team on Thursday night an apparently avid District Court follower, and I say that because this person posted a response to the media within three minutes, posted their thoughts on Twitter.
+When the appointment of my colleague Christine Mendez and I was announced by the District Court social media team on Thursday night an apparently avid District Court follower, and I say that because this person posted a response to the media within three minutes, posted their thoughts on Twitter.

 Going by the excellent name Mysterious Dingo, our correspondent said this, “I’m sure they’ll be as worthless as every other pencil pushing waste of taxpayer money this degenerate country employs.
 Judges and lawyers are the filth of our society.”

-Now no one could accused Mysterious Dingo of hedging his bets on that submission.
+Now no one could accuse Mysterious Dingo of hedging his bets on that submission.
 Hopefully though Ms Mendez, soon to be Judge Mendez, and I will prove him or her wrong.

 I know I will miss being at the Bar.
 For me, the thing that I loved about practicing in criminal law and which you don’t get, I think, in any other area of law to anywhere near the same degree is the human story.
 How did this Happen?
 What is this person’s background.
 What brought them here to this Court?